 For the planning of large offshore wind farms, modelling of wake losses is an important part of the production estimation.
 Additionally, an estimation of turbulence intensity in the wind farm is essential for the load assumptions used in the design of the turbines.
-Some knowledge and considerable experience has been gained in the estimation of these wake effects from wind farms on land, which is available in wind farm models like PARK (Risø National Laboratory, Denmark), Windfarmer (Garrad, Hassan and Partners, United Kingdom) and FLaP (University of Oldenburg, Germany).
+Some knowledge and considerable experience have been gained in the estimation of these wake effects from wind farms on land, which is available in wind farm models like PARK (Risø National Laboratory, Denmark), Windfarmer (Garrad, Hassan and Partners, United Kingdom) and FLaP (University of Oldenburg, Germany).

-Some differences exist between the atmospheric flow on land and offshore and the models used for wake predictions on land might have to be extended for the use in offshore conditions.
+The models used for wake predictions on land have to be extended for the use in offshore conditions to incorporate the different atmospheric flow conditions.
 Two characteristics of the offshore conditions are of paramount importance for the wake development: Sea surface roughness and atmospheric stability.